Samuel-de-Oliveira/CanUseTimer/README.md

 you can install it for free and study the source code of program if you want.

-In future I will create a grafical interface based in it, but I don't know a good grafical interface framework to use in my project, but probally this will take a long time.
+In future I will create a grafical interface based on it, but I don't know a good grafical interface framework to use in my project, but probally this will take a long time.
 If you know a good grafical interface framework please tell me in a [Issue](https://github.com/Samuel-de-Oliveira/CanUseTimer/discussions/categories/issues)